Azure/autorest.python/README.md

 pipeline:
   python:
-    # doesn't process anything, just makes it so that the 'python:' config section loads early.
+    # Doesn't process anything, just makes it so that the 'python:' config section is loaded and available for the next plugins.
     pass-thru: true
     input: modelerfour/identity